-Finally, we regularly contract independent penetration testers to evaluate the security at Skedda, and quickly respond to any security-related questions, issues and reports (e.g. vulnerability reports).
+Finally, we regularly have independent penetration testers evaluate the security at Skedda, and quickly respond to any security-related questions, issues and reports (e.g. vulnerability reports).
 We have a dedicated security team composed of full-time security engineers reachable via firstname.lastname@example.org.

 We hope that this article has helped you to understand the security mechanisms in place at Skedda.
 We continuously review our security procedures, so this article may well change in the future as we respond to the evolving security landscape.
 As always, we invite you to reach out to our support team if you have any questions.